BND Hamburger Icon

 Summer Fridays

 Summer Fridays are a nice way to let your employees know your company cares about work-life balance.
 If your business’s busiest time is the summer, you could consider adopting Winter Fridays instead.
 This benefit can take many forms.
-Here are some common Summer Friday schedules:
+Here are some common Summer Friday schedules you can consider:

 • Employees do not work on Fridays and do not have to make up the lost time.